EricaLinaG/Arch-Setup/README.md

  directory, installed by the _install-arch_ and run _install-packages_ to finish up installation and personalization of your system.

-Really, doing it all manually is not rocket science unless you are a newbie.
+Really, doing it all manually is not rocket science, just be careful to follow the instructions.
   * fdisk/parted,
   * mkfs,
   * mounts